Islam in Suriname

-According to the official data, the Muslim population of Suriname represents about 13.9 percent of the country's total population as of 2012, which is the highest percentage of Muslims in the Americas.
-Though the majority belong to the Sunni sect of Islam, there are some Shi'a, and Sufi Muslims.
+Islam is the third-largest religion in Suriname, representing 13.9% of the country's total population as of 2012, which is the highest percentage of Muslims in the Americas.
+The majority of Surinamese Muslims belong to the Sunni branch of Islam.

 Some speculate that Muslims first came to Suriname as slaves from West Africa and then were converted to Christianity over time, even though there is little proof for these speculations.
-The ancestors of the actual Muslim population came to the country as indentured laborers from South Asia and Indonesia, from whom today most Muslims in Suriname are descended.
+The ancestors of the actual Muslim population came to the country as indentured laborers from the British Raj and Dutch East Indies, from whom today most Muslims in Suriname are descended.

-Because Islam came to Suriname with immigrants from Indonesia (Java) and South Asia (today India, Pakistan and Bangladesh), who brought their local form of Islam to Suriname, it is strongly influenced by these regions.
+The forms of Islam in Suriname are strongly influenced by the culture of the regions of origin: South Asia (India, Pakistan and Afghanistan) and Indonesia (Java).
 Apart from descent, most Surinamese Muslims also share the same culture and speak the same languages.

-Suriname has a small number of Afghan Muslims and their native-born children.
+East-west divide

+The first Javanese Muslims to come to Suriname built their mosques facing west as they did in Java.
+It was only until contact with Hindustani Muslims in the 1930s that people realized that Mecca is east of Suriname.
+This created a divide between Muslims who prayed to the east (wong ngadep ngetan) and west (wong ngadep ngulon).
+The east-worshipping Muslims were more orthodox in their religion, whereas those who worshipped to the west were Javanese and clung more to their traditional Javanese culture.